BeachNet Repeater System

 Affiliated with the

-BeachNet system, the Nicolai repeater is owned by K7GA, the EC/RO for ARES/RACES in Wahkiakum County.
+BeachNet system, the Nicolai repeater is owned by Gordon, WA6TTR, with substantial donations by NM7R and others.
 It is primarily intended to provide emergency communications in Wahkiakum County and the rest of ARES/RACES District Four (Wahkiakum, Cowlitz, Clark and Skamania Counties).
-During emergency situations, the Nicolai repeater will most likely be taken off the network for use by District Four.
+During emergency situations, drills/exercises and at other times, the Nicolai repeater may be taken off the BeachNet network for use by District Four or Wahkiakum County.

 Originally, there was a wooden forestry lookout tower on the site.
 In the mid 1980's, this structure (encrusted in antennas and feedlines) had fallen into disrepair, and was rickety enough to be condemned.
 All the users were given one year to remove their antennas.
 The State Forestry Department erected a steel tower, and rented space on it.
 Several tenants provided their own poles to avoid paying for tower space.
-The left-most picture below shows this time period.
-The old lookout tower is now long gone, except for the concrete leg bases.
-The rest of the pictured towers and poles are still in use.
+The old lookout tower is now long gone, replaced by a new steel tower.

-Packet Radio: The "NICOLI" packet radio node is located on this site as well.
+Packet Radio: The "NICOLI" packet radio node is located at this site.
 This is part of the 145.630 MHz 1200-Baud Washington Coastal EOC Packet Network.
-This node is primarily intended to extend the range of the K7GA-10 Winlink2000 RMS station in Cathlamet.
-It is able to connect with most of the Western Washington nodes, including ELYSSA, which overlooks Puget Sound.
-The packet station also has a Telemetry beacon (every half-hour when activated) that reports the building temperature and battery/power supply voltage from the site.
+This node is primarily intended to extend the range of this network of Western Washington high-level nodes.
+The packet station also has a telemetry beacon (every half-hour when activated) that reports the battery voltage from the site.
+This provides a long-term log record of battery voltage for those who monitor the health of the system, to augment the instantaneous voltage reading always available over the UHF repeater.

 Home | Frequencies | Coverage Map | More Info | Pictures | Technical Staff | Pacific County Links | Maintenance Log | Site Map